MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/create-a-phone-system-call-queue.md

 > - The user has a policy assigned but isn't assigned as an authorized user to at least one auto attendant or call queue.
 > - The user is assigned as an authorized user to at least one auto attendant or call queue but doesn't have a policy assigned.

-See [Set up authorized users](./aa-cq-authorized-users.md) for more information.
+For more information, see [Set up authorized users](./aa-cq-authorized-users.md).

 ---